-When equipment is working, we take it for granted.
-But when something breaks down, things can quickly grind to a halt.
+When equipment is working as it should, we take it for granted.
+But when something breaks down, operations can quickly grind to a halt.
 That’s why equipment breakdown insurance is so important.
 Break downs can happen in any type of business setting:

-- A power surge could damage your computer network.
+- A power surge damages your computer network

-- Your electrical system could short circuit, causing your business to shut down temporarily.
+- Your electrical system short circuits, causing your business to shut down temporarily

-- An employee error might damage your only production machine.
+- An employee error damages your only production machine

 - The cost to repair or replace the damaged equipment

-- Costs associated with the time and labor to repair or replace the equipment
+- Costs for time and labor to repair or replace the equipment

 - Business income losses when a covered breakdown causes a partial or total business interruption